Study with us

-These key elements will all be considered.
 While track-record in exams is likely to be the most important single element in our decision-making, no single factor will predominate.

 Please note that, in deciding who to call to interview, we will only use performance in admissions assessments positively, not negatively, i.e. no one will be ruled out of interview by their performance in an admissions assessment, but applicants who perform strongly in an assessment, but who otherwise we were not planning to call to interview, may be invited.

 Again this will be holistic, involving all elements in an application.
-At this point in our decision-making we will consider performance in Section 2 (as well as Section 1) of the pre-interview assessments, together with the results from any at-interview assessments.
-While performance in interview may in some cases be decisive, experience tells us that in the large majority of cases — perhaps 80%, it will not (Fig. 1).
-This is because most applicants who are very strong on paper also perform strongly in interview.
+At this point in our decision-making, we will consider performance in Section 2 (as well as Section 1) of the pre-interview assessments, together with the results from any at-interview assessments.
+While performance at interview may in some cases be decisive, experience tells us that in the large majority of cases — perhaps 80%, it will not (Fig. 1).
+This is because most applicants who are very strong on paper also perform strongly at interview.
 As ever, contextualised track-record in public exams is likely to be the single most important factor in our decision-making.

-Accordingly, in the interests of rational and valid decision-making, at Churchill we intend to make the maximum number of offers we can for each available place, allowing as many students as possible to compete for entry via their performance in public exams sat at the end of their school or college career.
+Accordingly, in the interests of rational and valid decision-making, at Churchill we make the maximum number of offers we can for each available place, allowing as many students as possible to compete for entry via their performance in public exams sat at the end of their school or college career.